MarianoDesivo/Custom-Oled-Images/README.md

 * ![image](https://user-images.githubusercontent.com/79780807/156455017-2308a53b-1f27-4e38-aae5-115b9f5bdea1.png)

 * Set the resolution to 128x64, and "Nearest neighbor (preserv hard edges)" so we still get the square "pixels" after the reduction
-* Note that I have deleted the gey background because my OLED only uses black and white colours
+* Note that I have deleted the grey background because my OLED only uses black and white colours
 * Save the image as a bitmap

 ## Bitmap converter